On an Optimal Stopping Problem with a Discontinuous Reward: Analytical study of the value function

 \subsection{Free Boundary Value Problem and Variational Inequality}

-Using Theorem \ref{thmContRep} and the previously established properties of the value function, we can apply classical results from optimal stopping theory to establish the relationship between $v$, a free-boundary value problem, and a variational inequality.
-From the definition of the surrender and continuation regions in \eqref{eqSurrRegionDisc} and \eqref{eqContinuationRegionDisc}, we can deduce from the continuity of the value function (Theorem \ref{thmContinuity_v}) and the continuity of the reward function on the interval $[0,T)\times\reals_+$ that the continuation region is open and the surrender region is closed.
-The exercise boundary (or surrender boundary) is the boundary $\partial\Cr$ of $\Cr$.
+The continuous reward representation of Theorem \ref{thmContRep} and the previously established continuity of the value function allows us to apply classical results from optimal stopping theory.
+In this section, we use this strategy to establish the relationship between the value function $v$ associated with the original optimal stopping problem \eqref{eqAmOptVA}, a free boundary value problem, and a variational inequality.
+Thus, the proofs of the results presented in this section are kept short; the reader is referred to the literature for more details.

-Henceforth, the $t$-section of the surrender (resp. continuation) region is denoted by $\Sr_t$ (resp. $\Cr_t$).
-That is, for $t \in [0,\,T)$,